Senior Science Research

 - New York City Science and Engineering Fair

-- NYCSEF Preliminary Round at City College (mandatory)
+- NYCSEF Preliminary Round at

-- NYCSEF Finals Round at the American Museum of Natural History (if selected)
+- NYCSEF Finals Round in the

 - April meeting (before end of marking period)

-- Prepare for ACT-SO (mandatory)
+- Prepare for ACT-SO (optional)

 - Prepare for Brooklyn College Science Day (optional)